jarelllama/Scam-Blocklist/README.md

 This blocklist aims to be an alternative to blocking all newly registered domains (NRDs) seeing how many, but not all, NRDs are malicious.
 A variety of sources are integrated to detect new malicious domains within a short time span of their registration date.

-In the last 30 days, 12153 malicious NRDs were found.
+In the last 30 days, more than 12153[^1] malicious NRDs were found.

+[^1]: Number calculated using NRDs from [Hagezi's NRD 30 feed](https://cdn.jsdelivr.net/gh/hagezi/dns-blocklists@latest/wildcard/nrds.30-onlydomains.txt).
+The number of malicious NRDs found in reality is higher due to additional feeds being used.
+See the list of feeds used here: [SOURCES.md](https://github.com/jarelllama/Scam-Blocklist/blob/main/SOURCES.md)

 <br>